 The best care

 In-home family and support programs offer free and low-cost support for families from pregnancy through kindergarten entry.
-Families work with a coach, often in the comfort of home, to increase development, ask questions and learn fun new activities.
+Families work with a coach, often in the comfort of their own home, to increase development and to learn fun new activities that supports their child's overall development (emotional, social, physical, cognitive).

 Allegan county has several programs to support local families.